-Non-Compliance with the Code - continued Code Provision Explanation 8B The Board has not appointed a Nominations Committee in line with Code Provision 8B.
+The Board has not appointed a Nominations Committee in line with Code Provision 8B.
 Pursuant to the Company's Articles of Association, the appointment of directors to the Board may be made by nominations made by any one or more shareholders who in aggregate hold not less than 100,000 shares having voting rights in the Company or the Board (or Nominations Committee) itself may make recommendations and nominations of fit and proper persons to the shareholders for the appointment of directors at the annual general meeting.
 Within this context, the Board believes that the setting up of a Nominations Committee is not required since the Board itself has the authority to recommend and nominate directors.
 Notwithstanding this, the Board intends to keep under review the matter relating to the setting up of a Nominations Committee.

-9.3 There are no formal procedures in place within the company for the resolution of conflicts between minority and controlling shareholders, nor does the Memorandum and Articles of Association of the company contemplate any mechanism for arbitration in these instances.
-9.4 The company does not have a policy in place to allow minority shareholders to present an issue to the Board.
+There are no formal procedures in place within the company for the resolution of conflicts between minority and controlling shareholders, nor does the Memorandum and Articles of Association of the company contemplate any mechanism for arbitration in these instances.
+However in light of the fact that, at present, the minority shareholder of the company is also a member of the board of directors of the minority shareholder of the company, and considering the position indicated below with respect to Code Provision 9.4, the Board does not consider there to be an imminent need for the establishment of such formal procedures.

+The company does not have a policy in place to allow minority shareholders to present an issue to the Board.
 In practice, however, the open channel of communication between the company and minority shareholders via the Office of the Company Secretary is such that any issue that may merit bringing to the attention of the Board may be transmitted via the Company Secretary, who is in attendance at all meetings of the Board of Directors.
-Notwithstanding the aforesaid, the company considers that in light of both its present shareholding structure and the fact that the minority shareholder is represented on the Board of Directors of the company, the concerns sought to be addressed by this particular policy are, in practice, duly
+Furthermore, the company considers that in light of both its present shareholding structure and the fact that the minority shareholder is represented on the Board of Directors of the company, the concerns sought to be addressed by this particular policy are, in practice, duly addressed.